-Joyful impressions from the youth camp "Swiss Challenge"
+Joyful impressions from the youth camps in summer 2022

 With its various summer and winter camps, SwissCommunity, the Organisation of the Swiss Abroad, enables young Swiss Abroad to get to know their country of origin better.
 After an interruption of two years, the beloved camps finally take place again.
 In the third summer camp, the young people discover Swiss culture in various cities, learn to hornussen and visit the 98th Congress of the Swiss Abroad in Lugano.